The pandemic has been an economic disaster for women. Some took advantage of it.

 Of course, many women don’t have the time or resources to launch a start-up, a risky venture in the best of times.
 But there are some women, Spar says, with the financial resources and means to make the leap.
 For them, the pandemic has become an opportunity.

 Scriven says she launched Allure Wigs, which sells wigs made of human hair imported from China, including the “Cutesy Curly” wig starting at $195, for under $5,000.
 She reached out to former students of her wigmaking classes and advertised on Facebook, Instagram and Google.
 Her first sale came from a Mother’s Day advertisement.
-Now she has between eight and 10 orders per month.
+Now she has eight to 10 orders per month.
 “It feels really good to see I’m doing this for myself,” Scriven says.
 “And it’s working.”

 After three years as a Zumba fitness instructor, Martha Palacios, 36, had planned to lease a space and open her own fitness studio, Social Joy, in late 2020.
 But by early March, Palacios began to panic as gyms canceled in-person classes because of covid-19.